LEARNING

 The type of support offered is designed to suit pupil needs and may be given in a withdrawal setting, either individually or in a small group, in a lunchtime ‘booster’ class or, when possible, with in-class support taking place.

-Teaching is aimed at improving areas of weakness, enabling pupils to cope with academic demands and maintaining their highest standard throughout all subject areas, so that the individual achieves their potential.
+Teaching is aimed at improving areas of weakness, enabling students to cope with academic demands and maintaining their highest standard throughout all subject areas, so that the individual achieves their potential.

 An education begins in the classroom, but does not end there.
 There is another dimension to a rounded education: the opportunities outside the classroom.
 Learning how to lead, how to contribute and how to build – we offer a vast array of opportunity to try new challenges to enrich the academic experience of all our students.